Logiqx/gps-guides/guidance/garmin/setup/README.md

 #### Touch Screen

-Some phone have a touch screen which can behave erratically during watersport activities.
+Some watches have a touch screen which can behave erratically during watersport activities.
 This can be disabled in the system settings, or toggled by pressing / holding the "down" and "start" buttons.